Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 For a sternum contusion, substances such as arnica montana and aconite are used.

 - Risks and side effects: It is not safe for pregnant and lactating mothers to consume or apply on the skin.
 Overdose can cause digestive problems, tachycardia, and high blood pressure.
 It should be avoided before going for surgery.
-Patients who are allergic to the asteraceae family should avoid it.
-Don’t apply on broken skin or damaged skin, as it can absorb too much.
+Patients who are allergic to the Asteraceae family should avoid it.
+Don’t apply to broken skin or damaged skin, as it can absorb too much.

 However, administering homeopathic medicine should be left to experts because the wrong dosage can prove fatal.